WHA Housing for Seniors

 The Whistler Housing Authority (WHA) recognizes the value of supporting Whistler's senior workforce members who have contributed to the success of building and maintaining Whistler's resort community.
 The WHA also acknowledges Whistler Mature Action Community's (MAC) vision of facilitating Whistler to be an inclusive, supportive community where residents can actively and comfortably age in place.
 We partner with MAC on opportunities for seniors within the WHA inventory.

 The WHA’s Rental and Ownership programs are available to qualified senior employees and retirees of Whistler.
 This system provides a fair and consistent approach for all qualified employees and retired employees to be able to access rental and purchase opportunities within the program.
 Eligible active-working senior employees must be working a minimum of 30 hours a week for a Qualified Whistler Business.
-Retirees will have worked full-time for 10 of the last 12 working years before ceasing full time employment for a Whistler Business.
+Retirees will have worked full-time for 10 of the last 12 working years before ceasing full time employment for a Whistler Business and have continued to reside in Whistler, Squamish, or Pemberton on a permanent basis.
 Consideration is given to semi-retired seniors over the age of 55 who meet the criteria of an eligible retiree who has transitioned from full-time work to part-time work in Whistler.

 The WHA has an accessible apartment building with underground parking and in-suite laundry dedicated to eligible Whistler seniors and/or retirees.